KS-DB-Merge-Tools/Issues/README.md

 ## Other useful information

-Please describe the steps you've done and what you think should be an **expected result**.
+Please describe the steps to reproduce and what you think should be an **expected result**.
 Screenshots, database scripts or files would be helpful but we understand that they may contain sensitive information that should not be accessible pulicitely.